Cap-go/native-audio/README.md

     audioChannelNum: 1,
     isUrl: false
 });
-// First make your sound file end up in your builded code folder, exemple in folder `build/assets/sounds/FILENAME.mp3`
-// then use in preload lkike that `assets/sounds/FILENAME.mp3`

 /**
  * This method will play the loaded audio file if present in the memory.